 the Prudential Authority may, if the Prudential Authority reasonably believes that the application is contrary to the interests of the policyholders of the branch of a foreign reinsurer or Lloyd’s underwriters concerned, join the application as a party and file affidavits and other documents in opposition to the application.

-Any order granted by the court in circumstances where paragraph (c)(i) has not been complied with is void.
+The court may only grant an order relating to the business rescue of an insurer or a controlling company if the Prudential Authority has been notified of the application as required in paragraph (a)(i)..

 (2) (a) Any decision of a trustee or any other person to dissolve a trust referred to in section 41, must be approved by the Prudential Authority.